mushishi06/AutoBleue_AppliMobile/README.md

 PFA_Auto-bleu
 =============

-Mobile application for a corp Vernap (Autobleue public service) with the "PhoneGap" plateform
+Mobile application for a corporation "Vernap" (Autobleue public service) with the "PhoneGap" plateform version 3.1.0

-Tha application download is averable on "https://build.phonegap.com/apps/576646/share"
+The application download is averable on "https://build.phonegap.com/apps/576646/share"

 =============
+Changelog 0.1.74 :
+"remove Toast.js from www/js folder"
+"remove the social div from the menu"
+"add the swaper menu with cars, contact, tarif sections in info-swiper.html + Update the menu" "update in info-swiper.html the link click to call AutoBleue in contact section" "update maps plugin"
+"correction open-menu-left onClick on wing-icon (top-left)"

 Changelog 0.1.73 :
 "Add new fonctionnality : local storage"